HSU-HPC/FabMaMiCo/config_files/study_3_filter_CP/README.md

 ## Description

-In this case-study, we will examine the effect of different filters on the simulation results.
 There are two scenarios, MD30 and MD60, which are based on the same initial configuration.
-For both of the scenarios, the scripts will create a checkpoint file, which will be used in the case-studies.
+For both of the scenarios, the scripts will create a checkpoint file, which will be used in the case studies.

 ## Information